When should I bill for a physical therapy re-evaluation (97002)?

 Re-evaluations should be performed in cases where the documentation supports the need for further tests and measurements because there are significant changes in the patient's condition that were not anticipated in the original POT, or the patient is referred for a new condition while still receiving treatment for the original condition.
 A re-evaluation may also be indicated when the therapist is updating a functional maintenance program.
 A re-evaluation may also by appropriate when the patient is not making progress as expected, and the therapist feels that the re-evaluation is indicated.
 Your note should clearly indicate that you have done a re-evaluation, and why the re-evaluation was undertaken.

 Re-evaluations should be performed only when the treating therapist feels that it is truly indicated.
 Therapists should not bill Medicare for a re-evaluation just because it is required by a State Practice Act, Medicaid in your state, or by your facility.
 Progress notes, just like discharge summaries, are part of the cost of doing business with Medicare.
-Click Here to read the full article.
+Sorry, the full article is no longer available.